-Our Food Pantry ministry provides distribution of groceries every Tuesday morning from 9:30 to 11:30 am to members of the community who are income eligible to receive food assistance based upon current federal poverty guidelines.
+Our Food Pantry ministry provides distribution of groceries every Tuesday morning from 9:30 to 11:30 am and the 2nd and 4th Tuesdays from 6:30 to 7:30 pm to members of the community who are income eligible to receive food assistance based upon current federal poverty guidelines.
 People experiencing food insecurity, individuals and families of varying sizes and backgrounds, may receive food for 12 meals per family member once per calendar month.
 Our choice pantry empowers people to choose items they would like from groups with quantity limits by family size.
 In 2018, food for over 100,000 meals was provided, of which 33% was for children and 18% was for seniors.

 The Food Pantry is a Network Partner of the Akron-Canton Regional Foodbank and participates in the Foodbank’s strategic plan to close the meal gap by 2025.
 The meal gap is the difference between the number of meals that are needed by members of the community and the number of meals they can access.
 In addition to distributing food, the Food Pantry made 77 Supplemental Nutrition Assistance Program (SNAP) referrals to the Foodbank as part of reducing the meal gap in 2018.
 If approved for SNAP by the Ohio Department of Job and Family Services, people may then receive an Ohio Direction Card which may be credited with a modest monthly benefit that can be used to purchase food at grocery stores or farmers’ markets.

 Most of the items distributed are ordered from the Foodbank, but items are also donated by Walmart and baked goods received from Panera and Giant Eagle.
 Fresh produce is provided by our Feed My Sheep Garden.